exercism/python/exercises/simple-cipher/README.md

 at least 100 characters in length, accessible via Cipher#key (the # syntax means instance variable)

-If the key submitted has capital letters or numbers, throw an ValueError with a message to that effect.
+If the key submitted has capital letters or numbers, throw a ValueError with a message to that effect.

 ## Extensions